mmmirrra/mmmirrra.github.io/_posts/2024-02-25-HtmlCSSJavaScript-web.markdown

     - It means "semantic web"
     - Semantic Web is a framework and technology that expresses the relationship (meaning information) between resources and information about resources such as web documents, various files, and services in a computer-processed ontology form in a distributed environment such as the current Internet, and allows computers to process them
       - Ontology
-        - Representation of existing objects and their relationships and various concepts in a form that computers can process
+        - Representation of existing object and their relationships and various concepts in a form that computers can process
         - Use in artificial intelligence, semantic web, natural language processing, etc
         - Representative languages used for ontology writing : RDF, OWL, etc